annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 ## The prudence principle is about making provisions

-For example, you might anticipate a material loss this year, so you charge the P&L, i.e. make a provision.
-But then, if it doesn't happen, next year you may 'release the provisions'.
+For example, you might anticipate a significant loss this year, so you charge the P&L, i.e. make a provision.
+But then, if the loss doesn't end up happening, in the following year you may 'release the provisions'.
 Last year you took a hit to the P&L, but the cash appeared this year – and this year's P&L goes up.

 Our instructor pointed out this is a standard move for a new CEO or Finance Director, as you've got a window of opportunity to blame the whole thing on your predecessor.
 You make provisions in year 1, stating because of everything that was going wrong before you joined, this year you will take a hit on profit.
 Then in year 2 you release the provisions and it looks great.
 In fact, the profits may be the same as normal in both years.